GettingMarried/GMWiki/User-migration-data-structure.md

         "preferredName": "Ben",
         // (Note) Description to put into "about us" block "profile": "Ben loves nothing more than cosy nights in the sofa ...",
-        // (Note) Image to be presisted in the new GM and used in the "about us" block "image": "https://ui-avatars.com/api/?name=Benjamin+Aimes&rounded=true&size=300&color=ffffff&background=3d5afe"
+        // (Note) Image to be persisted in the new GM and used in the "about us" block "image": "https://ui-avatars.com/api/?name=Benjamin+Aimes&rounded=true&size=300&color=ffffff&background=3d5afe"
     },
     "participant2": {